lwindolf/rss-scraping/README.md

 ## Examples

 In the `examples` folder provides a few scripts that illustrate how to write a scraper in different scripting languages.
+It focusses on languages that can be run out of the box on all Linux distributions so you can use those scrapers on with feed readers that support running scripts as sources like [Liferea](https://github.com/lwindolf/liferea) and [SnowNews](https://github.com/msharov/snownews).

 ## 3rd party OSS scrapers